Use this Online Profit Per Employee Calculator to get the desired metric in just a few clicks or download a free template in Excel.

-Profit Per Employee calculator is a ready-to-use excel template to measure monthly, quarterly, half yearly and yearly Profit Per Employee (PPE) of an organization.
+Profit Per Employee Calculator is a ready-to-use excel template to measure the monthly, quarterly, half-yearly, and yearly Profit Per Employee (PPE) of an organization.

-In this article, we will discuss the about a ready-to-use excel template Profit per employee Calculator, what it is and how to use this template.
+In this article, we will discuss the ready-to-use excel template Profit per employee Calculator, what it is, and how to use this template.

 What is Profit Per Employee?

-Profit Per Employee is an HR Metric as well as an accounting ratio used to measure the efficiency of employees and the performance of the company over a period of time.
-This is a primary metric that puts the emphasis on the return on talent.
+Profit Per Employee is an HR Metric as well as an accounting ratio used to measure the efficiency of employees and the performance of the company over a period.
+This is a primary metric that emphasizes the return on talent.

 Profit per employee focuses on intangible-intensive value propositions on talented people.
-In simple terms the workforce which with some investment in upgrading skills or knowledge can create a high profit earning workforce.
+In simple terms, the workforce with some investment in upgrading skills or knowledge can create a high profit earning workforce.

 How to Calculate Profit Per Employee?

 Profit per employee is the total revenue less of operating expenses divided by the Total number of Full-time employees.
 If a company employs a high proportion of part-time workers, employee numbers will have to be adjusted to full-time equivalent numbers.

 No. of Full Time Employees (FTE’s)